 Occlusal & TMJ: An Overview

-Millions of people suffer from chronic headaches, unexplained earaches, and other facial pain each year.
+Millions of people suffer from chronic headaches, unexplained earaches, and other facial pain yearly.
 In many cases, dental problems and temporomandibular joint disorders (TMD) are to blame.
 Few dentists and physicians are trained and experienced in diagnosing and treating TMJ disorders, also known as occlusal disease.

-Dr. Raj Upadya of Metropolitan Center for Complete Dentistry in East Hanover, NJ is one of the leading dentists in the country for the treatment of TMJ disorders and the complex dental problems that occur as a result of long-term TMJ dysfunction.
+Dr. Raj Upadya of Metropolitan Center for Complete Dentistry in East Hanover, NJ, is one of the country’s leading dentists for treating TMJ disorders and complex dental problems resulting from long-term TMJ dysfunction.
 TMJ treatment is a restorative dentistry treatment we provide to the public in East Hanover, New Jersey.

-Most patients who suffer from TMJ dysfunction do not recognize the symptoms or realize that they have a dental-related problem.
-There are a number of factors that contribute to TMJ dysfunction, the most common symptoms include teeth grinding, frequent headaches, neck and facial pain, clicking or popping in the jaw joints, and tooth wear.
+Most patients suffering from TMJ dysfunction do not recognize the symptoms or realize they have a dental-related problem.
+Several factors contribute to TMJ dysfunction.
+The most common symptoms include teeth grinding, frequent headaches, neck, and facial pain, clicking or popping in the jaw joints, and tooth wear.

 TMJ treatment depends entirely on the patient.
-Dr. Upadya treats TMJ symptoms through a wide range of treatments ranging from splint therapy and night guards to bite correction procedures.
+Dr. Upadya treats TMJ symptoms through a wide range of treatments, from splint therapy and night guards to bite correction procedures.

 There is no single cause for TMJ dysfunction.
 Any number of factors or combination of factors may be to blame, including: